ChilliTech/Matrixr/README.md

 # Contributing
 I would be grateful if you were able to contribute in any way!
 Feel free to either find something to help with in the `TODO` section - or if you would prefer to do something else, just open a new issue, and assign yourself to it.
+Please also feel free to post any questions or comments in the "discussions" section!

 # TODO:
 - [ ] Make it so that instead of individual btns to add an object, it's a search window - so you can add lights, etc.